DeJongeAkademie/FundingConsultation2022/README.md

 ## How to contribute
 We invite all researchers to explore the data collected in this project and/or ask questions that we might be able to investigate based on this consultation.
 We thrive to share all the analysis code at an early stage.
 Contributors are invited to describe their reusable syntax in [the FAIR code](./FAIRcode.md)

-### via issues
+### via discussions
-If you have a question that you want to be investigated based on this data or you are curious about a certain aspect of the consultation, please [create a new issue](https://github.com/DeJongeAkademie/FundingConsultation2022/issues/new/choose).
+If you have a question that you want to be investigated based on this data or you are curious about a certain aspect of the consultation, please [use the discussions page](https://github.com/DeJongeAkademie/FundingConsultation2022/discussions).

 ### via pull-requests
 If you want to analyze the data yourself, your are welcome to fork the repository.
 We appreciate if you share back your results via sending pull-requests.